 Only Susan gives Jon the strength and motivation he needs to survive, but a bigger threat to his rehabilitation is the penal system and abandonment by family.
 Untreated medical and mental health issues culminate in consequences neither could have predicted.

 Jon’s story depicts the harmful, sometimes irreversible effects of social injustice on a human being.
-He is one of the lucky ones to find inspiration in love.

 A Jacket off the Gorge delves deep into the criminal mind, providing an unprecedented, fascinating and chiseled look at one man’s struggles within himself, and with others.